Opening Thought

 The loop is this:

-- Because covenant is not disposable, ordinary divorce is hardness of heart.
+Because covenant is not disposable, divorce for any old reason is hardness of heart.

-- Because hidden uncleanness can make a man an adulterer unknowingly, Torah provides a certificate.
+Because hidden unavailability can make a man an adulterer unknowingly, Torah provides a certificate.

 That is the beauty of the structure.